BlockchainCommons/Research/papers/bcr-2026-004-signing-event-assertions.md

 ## Security Considerations

+### Verification Requirements

+For signature-with-assertions pattern, verifiers MUST:

+1. Verify the outer signature (on wrapped signature-with-assertions)
+2. Verify the inner signature (on content)
+3. Confirm both signatures use the **same public key**

+If both signatures are valid but use different keys, the envelope has been tampered with — someone added assertions to another party's signature.

+For wrapped signing (third-party assertions), different keys are expected — the third party's key signs the outer envelope.

+### Claims vs Proof

-Signing event assertions are claims by the signer.
-Relying parties must verify both signatures, confirm they use the same key, resolve the XID, and evaluate plausibility.
+Signing event assertions are claims by the signer, not proof.
+Relying parties must:

-For signature-with-assertions, different keys indicate tampering.
-For wrapped signing, different keys are expected.
+- Resolve the XID to verify the claimed identity
+- Evaluate whether claims (role, representation) are plausible
+- Check delegation chains if `signedOnBehalfOf` is present

+### Elision

 When `signer` is elided, signatures remain valid but identity is hidden.
+This enables selective disclosure while preserving cryptographic verification.

+### Implementation

+For API guidance and reference implementation, see BCR-2024-009.

 ## References